JackDanna/FogentRoleplayTemplate/README.md

 *If you have two different effects active that buff or debuff some feature of your character, these do not stack unless otherwise stated.

-### Character Sheet Effects

-"Character Sheet Effects" can essentially be thought of as effects that change something on your character sheet.
-For instance, if a character gains a Weapon, then they would also gain a new combat roll.
-If a character gained an Injury, then they'd have to recalculate many of there dice pools with the penalties from the Injuries.

 **Examples:**

 - A character having an innate weapon, such as claws, could effect the narrative (Combat Roll Effect)